 Local businesses and individuals generously provided The River Food Pantry with donations of building materials, shelving, kitchen appliances, and startup finances.
 Much of the physical content of the pantry is “Recycled Madison.”
 The serving counters are remodeled nurse’s stations from the former Methodist/Meriter Hospital.
 The doors and windows are also from the hospital.
 The pantry shelving is from the former Kmart and Cub West Food Store.
 The new pantry was outfitted with new and much improved electrical service.
 The electrical components were also donated as was all the skilled installation work.

-We believe that God has a message of mercy and hope for everyone.
 The vision for The River Food Pantry is simple.
 We want to help families and individuals who are having a difficult time making ends meet, and we do so by providing them basic foodstuffs, supplies, free meals, and free clothing.
 Moreover, we want to treat those whom we serve with dignity and respect and revitalize them through hope, encouragement, and by providing information about available community services.